The following studies are currently seeking participants. Please read the study details to see if you meet the criteria for taking part.

 Thank you very much for participating.

-Do you have Persistent Postural Perceptual Disorder (3PD/PPPD)?
+Do You Have Persistent Postural Perceptual Disorder (3PD/PPPD)?

 PARTICIPANTS REQUIRED: Volunteers required aged 18+ with a 3PD diagnosis and no cardiac, neurological, ophthalmological or psychiatric conditions